 This process replaces the prior requirement for travelers to upload COVID-19 test results as part of the Travel Authorization process.
-Current high-risk areas include Brazil, Dominican Republic, Mexico, Panama and the United States.
-In addition to the revised entry measures, travelers are now able to stay in multiple accommodation options within the Resilient Corridors, enabling travelers to explore more of Jamaica.
+Current high-risk areas include Brazil, Dominican Republic, Mexico, Panama, and the United States.
+In addition to the revised entry measures, travelers can now visit COVID-compliant attractions located inside and outside of the Resilient Corridors, using transportation licensed under the Tourist Board Act.
+The full list of attractions is available on the Visit Jamaica website.
+The new measures also allow visitors to stay in multiple accommodation options within the Resilient Corridors, enabling travelers to explore more of Jamaica.

 “Health and safety have been our priority since reopening our borders to international travel on June 15th,” said Donovan White, Jamaica’s Director of Tourism.
 “Our phased approach has allowed us to assess the risks and make adjustments to safeguard our visitors and residents continually.
 The refreshed protocols and entry measure we have in place ensure a more seamless process so that our guests have the best experience possible.”